-Though some dental practices disregard them, background checks are necessary for any new hire.
-Regardless of how competent potential recruits look, it’s advisable to validate their credentials and licenses.
-However, it is good to notify applicants in advance that you will be performing these kinds of checks.
+While some dental practices disregard them, background checks are necessary for any new hire.
+Regardless of how competent potential recruits appear, it’s advisable to validate their credentials and licenses.
+However, be aware that it’s good practice to notify applicants in advance that you’ll be performing these kinds of checks.

-If you reject an applicant because of something questionable you discovered you should also be prepared to notify the candidate.
-If possible, provide the address, name, or other contact details of the organizations that sold you the report.
-Ensure the candidate fully understands that you were the one who made the decision to reject their application, and not the investigating company.
+If you reject an applicant because of something questionable you discovered during a background check, you should also be prepared to notify the candidate.
+If possible, provide the address, name or other contact details of the organizations that sold you the report.
+Ensure the candidate fully understands that you were the one who made the decision to reject their application and not the investigating company.

-As for references, dental office owners should stick to questions or matters specific to the job.
+When it comes to references, dental office owners should stick to questions or matters specific to the job.
 The most critical issue here is if the applicant is eligible to be employed.
-Other questions can include the length of employment, salary, allowances, although the intangibles are fair game too.
+Other questions can include the length of employment, salary and allowances, although the intangibles are fair game too.

 Don’t hire in haste

 Let’s say your longtime dental assistant has given you their two weeks’ notice just as you’re getting prepared for the busy season.
 Now who’s going to hand you the instruments during operations, schedule patients’ appointments, process X-rays and complete lab tasks?